RichardEssery/FSM2/README.md

 FSM2 can be run at a point, at a sequence of points or on a rectangular grid by selecting values for Nx and Ny.

-### Model levels namelist `&gridlevs`
+### Model levels namelist &gridlevs

 | Variable | Default          | Units | Description |
 |----------|------------------|-------|-------------|
 | Dzsnow   | 0.1 0.2 0.4      | m     | Minimum snow layer thicknesses  |
 | Dzsoil   | 0.1 0.2 0.4 0.8  | m     | Soil layer thicknesses          |

 Snow and soil layers are numbered from the top downwards.
-If layer thicknesses are specified in `&gridlevs`, they must match the numbers of layers specified in `&gridpnts`; this is not checked automatically.
+If layer thicknesses are specified in &gridlevs, they must match the numbers of layers specified in &gridpnts; this is not checked automatically.

-### Driving data namelist `&drive` and data files
+### Driving data namelist &drive and data files

 | Variable | Default | Units   | Description                    |
 |----------|---------|---------|--------------------------------|